Is Coconut Oil Bad?

 Current Data On Coconut Oil

 Despite the AHA’s recommendation to ditch your coconut oil, current research just doesn’t agree.
+To claim coconut oil bad is a mistaken view of the scientific literature.

 Not only have recent reviews highlighted the CVD prevention benefits of coconut oil, but have even shown positive effects for those who already have CVD (2, 3).
 Specifically, coconut oil supplementation improved lipid profiles while promoting sustainable decreases in bodyweight and waist circumference (which are both risk factors for CVD).